-Riding horses, running, martial arts, shiatsu dancing, all lead the way to yoga.
+Riding horses, running, martial arts, shiatsu and dancing, all lead the way to yoga.

 Riding at an early age gave me strength, fluidity and balance.
 It also gave me early heart connection to horses which is with me still.

 Martial arts taught me how to contain and build energy.
 Like dancing, the katas I learnt training for shiatsu, were empowering.
 There is something very reassuring about taking the thoughts away from movements, and just following the body.
-On the dance floors of clubs in the 90s and with 5rhythms I found a freedom and power that I remembered from riding a horse over the hills of Worcestershire.
+On the dance floors of clubs in the 90s and with 5rhythms I found a freedom and power that I remembered from my youth.
+I am now on the path to becoming a 5Rhythms teacher

 I questioned everything in my life.
 I was not ready to die and was willing to go anywhere to find healing.
 I remember my introduction to yoga, with strange sanskrit words, chanting and spirituality.
 An Indian healer, who had also suffered cancer, took me on as "her daughter" and shared her knowledge and practice and turned my life around.
 No longer blaming the outside for all my woes but now taking responsibility for my health and life and seeing possibilities instead of obstacles.